-Below are some examples of video content types.
+Below are some examples of video content ideas (which also work for Reels).
 Peruse the list and see which types of content will best communicate your brand’s values and help you achieve your marketing goals.

 Show your followers what products you carry and why those products are unique.

 Sharing a few product videos a week is a great complement to sharing lifestyle posts.
 Product videos give your followers a window into the products that embody your brand.